hhchen1105/mini-ml/README.md

 ## Similar projects
 - [ML from scratch](https://github.com/eriklindernoren/ML-From-Scratch) - ``ML from scratch'' has excellent implementation on many ML models.
 However, the project has been inactive since 2019.
+Also, the project has its own API design.

 ## TODOs
 - Add an installation guide